Updated July 2020!

 - Select None

-- Enter the following repository exactly: http://fusion.tvaddons.ag
+- Enter the following repository exactly: https://fusion.tvaddons.ag

 - Click Done

-- Enter a name for the media source.
+- Enter a name for the media source

 - Go back to the Kodi home screen